sebastiantoh/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-No sale indexes are provided.
+No sale indices are provided.

     * 3a1.
 StonksBook shows an error message.
 No sales are edited.